Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data: Observations and Sample Selection

-We thus apply a color cut of F160W-F444W$>2.3$ to our multi-wavelength catalog in order to select HST-dark analog sources.
-After also limiting the sample to $\mathrm{F160W>27 mag}$ and S/N$>$5 in the F444W filter, we identify a total of 39 galaxies in the $\sim40$ arcmin$^2$ down to a F444W=26.4 magnitude (see Figure \ref{colour_selection}).
-We remove an additional five galaxies that do not have full coverage in all NIRCam filters.
-And one more galaxy for which the photometry is extremely noisy, likely due to remaining detector artefacts.
-Hence, our final sample consists of 33 HST-dark galaxies.
+We thus apply a colour cut of F160W-F444W$>2.0$ to our multi-wavelength catalogue to select HST-dark galaxies.
+After also limiting the sample to $\mathrm{F160W>27 mag}$, we identify a total of 39 galaxies in the $\sim40$ arcmin$^2$ down to an F444W=26.4 magnitude (red diamonds in Figure \ref{colour_selection}).
+We remove six galaxies that are at the edge of the image and do not have a clear detection in the longer wavelength of the wide NIRCam filters (F444W, F356W, F277W).
+And three more galaxies for which the photometry is extremely noisy, likely due to remaining detector artefacts.
+Hence, our final sample consists of 30 HST-dark galaxies.